Stab's Guide To Surfing, Eating, And Being Merry In Baja Sur (Mexico!) - Stab Mag

 Baja is a curious place — it’s literally an 800 mile, top-to-bottom peninsula that geologically (and geographically) has just about everything you could wish for: mountains (wine, snow etc), cobbled points, beaches and reefs, desert.
 Jaques Cousteau even called the area the ‘Aquarium of the World’ due to the Sea of Cortez being so rich in sea life.

-The UNESCO World Heritage site is particularly rich in mammals — sea lions, dolphins, whales etc — and whilst the Koala isn’t traditionally a native to Baja, it has at least one living relative on the strip.
-Stab High alum and man-who-sands-down-his-fins-to-protect-his-feet-from-wayward-fingerflips, Kevin ‘Baja Koala’ Meza, is a self-confessed “Mutt”, meaning his mom’s American and his Dad’s Mexican, specifically from Baja.
+The UNESCO World Heritage site is particularly rich in marine mammals — sea lions, dolphins, whales etc — but no so much marsupials.
+The koala isn’t traditionally a native to Baja, but it has at least one living relative on the strip.
+Stab High alum and man who sands his fins to save his feet from wayward fingerflips — Kevin ‘Baja Koala’ Meza — is a self-confessed “Mutt”, meaning his mom’s American and his Dad’s Mexican, specifically from Baja.

 The Baja Koala in his non-native habitat.
 Stab High Central America, 2021.
 Photo: Jimmy Wilson